forthpiece/WHSTechNotes/journal.md

 Write two paragraphs considering the following:
 “March Madness, the annual NCAA basketball tournament, has increasingly integrated advanced technologies to enhance both gameplay and the fan experience.
 From the use of artificial intelligence (AI) in predicting game outcomes to the implementation of augmented reality (AR) in broadcasting, technology is reshaping how we engage with sports.
 Reflect on how these technological advancements have influenced your perception of the tournament.
 Do you believe AI-driven predictions, such as those attempting to create perfect brackets, add excitement or detract from the unpredictability that makes March Madness thrilling?
 Additionally, consider the role of social media platforms and streaming services in transforming fan engagement during the tournament.
 How do these changes impact the traditional viewing experience and your connection to the games?”
 Technologie for the games will make it fun but (AI) predicting who win or lost will not be fun for all the people that are trying to see and whach players play the game that they can whach can pay ticket for.
+# MARCH 31, 2025
+Write about the following:
+How are you feeling right now—mentally, emotionally, and physically?
+What’s been the most stressful part of school lately?
+What are some things you do (or could do) to take care of yourself during stressful times?
+What’s one goal you have for the rest of the school year?
+How will you stay motivated to reach it?
+Who is someone you can talk to when you’re feeling overwhelmed?
+Why do you trust them?
+You don’t have to have all the answers—just be honest.
+This is your space.
+Im an filling good right know,Band practice,Breath,To pass the shcool year and lessen and learn, and I trust my mom and dad because they benn there for me.